-Create a Cybersecurity Framework
+Create a Framework

 Manage Digital IDs and User Access

-By instituting data tracking and access control within an organization, you can mitigate specific risk associated electronic PHI & PII laws while providing a system to ensure employees can access what they need in order to do their work.
+By instituting data tracking and access control within an organization, you can mitigate specific risks associated with electronic PHI & personally identifiable information data privacy laws while providing a system to ensure employees can access what they need to do their work.